Dyche says there are "definite positives" after exiting the Carabao Cup - TribalFootball.com

 “I think they've applied themselves to go and win a football match and create chances.
 We haven't done that and it ends up on penalties which is not ideal, but that's the way it goes.
 We practise them, the players did well on the penalties today because it was such short-notice, and they mostly delivered them well.”

-Dyche also mentioned his teams ability to kill a game which has been lacking in recent weeks after Aston Villa and Bournemouth both came back to steal three points after despite Everton dominating most of the game.
+Dyche also mentioned his team's inability to kill a game which has been lacking in recent weeks after Aston Villa and Bournemouth both came back to steal three points despite Everton dominating.

 The case was the same against Southampton which Dyche feels needs to change.